 Professor Helen Drake

-Professor of French and European Studies and Director of The Academy of Diplomacy and International Governance
+Professor of French and European Studies and Director of the Institute for Diplomacy and International Governance

 Helen is an internationally-acclaimed Professor of contemporary French politics and EU affairs, and has chaired the UK’s leading University Association for Contemporary European Studies (UACES) since 2012.